kubeflow/website/content/docs/components/multi-tenancy/getting-started.md

 notebooks service which is the first service in the system to have full integration with the multi-user isolation functionality.

-Once an active profile has been selected by the user, the Notebooks Servers UI will display only the active notebook servers in the currently selected profile.
-All other notebook servers remain hidden from the user.
-If they switch the active profile, the view will switch the list of active notebooks appropriately.
-The user can connect to any of the listed notebook servers and view and modify the existing Jupyter notebooks available in the server.
+Once an active profile has been selected, the Notebooks Servers UI will display only the active notebook servers in the currently selected profile.
+All other notebook servers remain hidden from you.
+If you switch the active profile, the view will switch the list of active notebooks appropriately.
+You can connect to any of the listed notebook servers and view and modify the existing Jupyter notebooks available in the server.

-For example, the following image shows the list of Notebook servers available in the user's primary profile:
+For example, the following image shows the list of Notebook servers available in a user's primary profile:

 <img src="/docs/images/notebooks-in-profile.png"
   alt="List of notebooks in active profile "